tietoevry-infra-as-code/terraform-azurerm-caf-vnet-hub/README.md

 }
 ```

-## Network Watcher

-This module handle the provision of Network Watcher.
-Note that you cannot create more than one network watcher resource per subscription in any region.

-By default, this enabled to create the necessary resources in that region.
-You can exclude this from the Terraform plan using `create_network_watcher = false` argument in case you already have a network watcher available in your subscription.

 ## Network Security Groups

 By default, the network security groups connected to Management and ApplicationGateway will only allow necessary traffic and block everything else (deny-all rule).
 Use `nsg_inbound_rules` and `nsg_outbound_rules` in this Terraform module to create a Network Security Group (NSG) for each subnet and allow it to add additional rules for inbound flows.